arav06/aws-fundies/aws-management-concepts.md

  Included in ALL AWS ACCOUNTS

  - 24/7 access to customer service - Email/Text support.
 Not gonna get a fast result.
 Used when asking questions which do not require an immediate results.
 The support provides documentations, whitepapers and a support forum.
- - AWS Trusted Advisor - Provide recommendations that help you follow best practices in AWS.
-Checks for ways to improve your infrastructure, security, performance, reduce costs and monitor service quotas.
+ - AWS Trusted Advisor - Provides recommendations that help you follow best practices in AWS.
+Checks for ways to improve your infrastructure, security, performance, reduce costs and monitor service limits.
 7 checks only.
  - AWS Personal Health Dashboard: Shows you what is going on in your infrastructure at the moment.
  - BASIC SUPPORT IS FREE